-The Gardaí may prosecute less serious crimes.
+The Gardaí may prosecute less serious crimes in the District Court.
 However, they still prosecute in the name of the DPP and the DPP has the right to tell the Gardaí how to deal with the case.

 5. Is the DPP independent?